wwi17seb/software-engineering/02_smart_home/src/README.md

 # Smart Home

-This is not fully fledged smart home system since it only consists of example packages to demonstrate a certain architectural style.
+This is not fully fledged smart home system since it only consists of example packages to demonstrate a certain architectural style - just like the motto: _Ceci n'est pas une smart home_.
 This includes structure of modules and packages as well as Design Patterns (creational, structural and behavioral) introduced by the _Gang of Four_.

 ## Documentation